OpenBMB/ModelCenter/README.md

 ## Quick Start

-In the quick start, you will walkthrough how to fine-tune a [BERT](https://arxiv.org/abs/1810.04805) model on a classification task.
+In the quick start, you will walk through how to fine-tune a [BERT](https://arxiv.org/abs/1810.04805) model on a classification task.

 ### 1. Initialize bmtrain backend
-First, you need to import `bmtrain` and use `bmtrain.init_distributed()` at the beginning of your code.
+First, you need to import `bmtrain` and use `bmtrain.init_distributed()` at the beginning of your code, which can initialize the distributed environments.

 ```python
 # init bmtrain backend